averonesis/kubolt/README.md

 # Wat?
-**Kubolt** is simple utility to scan public unauthinticated kubernetes clusters and run commands inside containers
+**Kubolt** is simple utility for scanning public unauthinticated kubernetes clusters and run commands inside containers

 # Why?
-If the cluster exposed port 10250 to internet it's possible to use getrun function from [kubelet](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/server/server.go) and run commands inside containers:
+Sometimes, the kubelet port 10250 is open to unauthorized access and makes it possible to run commands inside the containers using getrun function from [kubelet](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/server/server.go):
 ```go
 // getRun handles requests to run a command inside a container.
 func (s *Server) getRun(request *restful.Request, response *restful.Response) {